merely-useful/py-rse/index.md

 ### Saving configurations {#config-ex-saveload}

-Add an option `--saveconfig filename` to `plotcounts.py` that writes all of its configuration to a file.
+1. Add an option `--saveconfig filename` to `plotcounts.py` that writes all of its configuration to a file.
 Make sure this option saves *all* of the configuration, including any defaults that the user hasn't changed.

+2. Add a new target `test-saveconfig` to the `Makefile` created in Chapter \@ref(automate) to test that the new option is working.

-How would this option make your work more reproducible?
+3. How would this new `--saveconfig` option make your work more reproducible?

 ### Using INI syntax {#config-ex-ini}